alakwei/alx-system_engineering-devops/0x00-shell_basics/README.md

-14- it creates a scripts that copies the HTML files 15- This script moves all files beginning with an uppercase to the directory 16- This creates a script that deletes all files in the current working directory that end with the character ~
+14- it creates a scripts that copies the HTML files 15- This script moves all files beginning with an uppercase to the directory 16- This creates a script that deletes all files in the current working directory that end with the character ~ 17- A script that creates the directory welcome to school